|Cozy Autumn Kale Salad|

 To some extent, there’s nothing new under the sun when it comes to cooking (and about everything else).
 I can’t begin to fathom the amount and variety of kale salads that have poured forth from the blogosphere in the last three years.
 And yet, until now, I didn't have my own kale salad.

-This kale salad was created as a herald of Autumn and an addition to my first Rosh Hashanah dinner with my fiancé and his family.
+This kale salad was created as a herald of Autumn.
 Instead of the typical raw kale salad, I chose flavors and cooking methods that suggest warmth and mimic rich colors of the fall—cooked grains, ginger, toasted hazelnuts.

 Figs are one of my absolute favorite fruits, but I can only find them fresh for a select, fleeting season.
 They are incredible sources of dietary fiber, and their deep purple hues indicate anthocyanins, a potent class of antioxidants.
 Before oven-drying them for this recipe, I was sure to enjoy several in their raw, juicy state.